imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

         }, 10);
     }

-**Answer:** The above will not output the numbers 0 through 9, but will simply print the number 10 ten times.
+**答案:** The above will not output the numbers 0 through 9, but will simply print the number 10 ten times.

 **Explanation:** The console log is inside the anonymous function of setTimeout and setTimeout is executed when current call stack is over.
 So, the loop finishes and before setTimeout get the chance to execute.
 However, anonymous functions keep a reference to i by creating a closure.
 Since, the loop is already finished, the value i has been set to 10\.
 When setTimeout use the value of i by reference, it gets the value of i as 10\.
 Hence, you see 10 ten times.